holehouse-lab/shephard-colab/readme.md

 [find_lxvp_sites](https://colab.research.google.com/drive/1iMDgYAozgNgGEn518XOp0IZGuWpcJ2Jb?usp=sharing)

 This notebook reads in all the proteins and Intrisically disordered regions in the human proteome and uses python string parsing to map all 'LXVP' as Sites in the proteome.
-This example demostrates how to:
+This example demonstrates how to:

  * Read in a uniprot FASTA using SHEPHARD.APIs
  * Add domains from shprd domains file